Child labor in the United States: After 1933: Laws to reduce child labor

 The most sweeping federal law that restricts the employment and abuse of child workers is the 1938 Fair Labor Standards Act (FLSA).
 Its child labor provisions were designed to protect the educational opportunities of youth and prohibit their employment in jobs that are detrimental to their health and safety.
 FLSA raised the coverage to youth under 18 years of age and lists hazardous occupations too dangerous for them to perform.
-It does not apply to agricultural workers, which has always been the arena for most child labor.
+It does not apply to agricultural work, which has always been the arena for most child labor.
 Under the FLSA, for non-agricultural jobs, children under 14 may not be employed, children between 14 and 16 may be employed in allowed occupations during limited hours, and children between 16 and 17 may be employed for unlimited hours in non-hazardous occupations.

 Many of the restrictions were temporarily put on hold in World War II, as enlarging factory employment became a national priority.
 The number of employed youth, ages 14 to 17, tripled from 870,000 in 1940 to 2.8 million in 1944, as high school enrollment dropped by one million.
 Motivating factors included patriotism, materialism, and dislike of school.

-In agriculture, studies in the 1960s showed Hispanic and other families employed as farm laborers needed the income generated by their children.
-However the children showed severe educational retardation.
+In agriculture, studies in the 1960s showed that Hispanic and other families employed as farm laborers needed the income generated by their children.
+However, the children showed severe educational retardation.

+In 1980, David Koch pledged to "abolish" child labor laws as a part of his vice president campaign on the Libertarian ticket.
+In 1982, Ronald Reagan expanded the legal range of jobs permitted for children ages 14 and 15, and made it easier for employers to pay less than minimum wage.

 States have varying laws covering youth employment.
-Each state has minimum requirements such as earliest age a child may begin working, number of hours a child is allowed to work during the day, number of hours a child is allowed to work during the week.
+Each state has minimum requirements such as the earliest age a child may begin working, the number of hours a child is allowed to work during the day, and the number of hours a child is allowed to work during the week.
 The United States Department of Labor lists the minimum requirements for agricultural work in each state.

 Individual states have a wide range of restrictions on labor by minors, often requiring work permits for minors who are still enrolled in high school, limiting the times and hours that minors can work by age and imposing additional safety regulations.